The Dawn of Time

 Our lives change when Rudolph deHarak walks in the door to get some typesetting and printing done.
 Rudy hijacks Mark's graphic vision.

 Rudy was one of the seminal graphic designers of the twentieth century.
 He won the AIGA gold medal for life achievement.
 He is easy to Google.
 Rudy took a liking to Mark and became a close friend and constant mentor.
 Everything done since has had a deep touch of Rudy (sadly, the late Rudy) and his wife, Carol.

 The first Quote UnQuote cards, which quickly became our best-selling product and eventually, as one old-timer said, "changed the look of the card industry" because so many others started copying the photograph-plus-quote idea.

 The Borealis Press card line has grown and grown.
 Recycled and chlorine-free papers (which we used from the get-go) got better and better.
 (See Borealis and the environment.)
 Our customer service software, inventory management, and fulfillment went from, well, primitive to totally up-to-date, though a live person still does, and always will answer the phone.
 In 2007 we lost our first card customer who, 15 years after her first Borealis order, became Mark's wife.
 We’ve added magnets and jotter books, and other items from time to time, and there more new products in the works.

 We welcome anything you have to say or send us.
 One of our customers sent a picture of herself and her sister (now card 354).
 Others, like Linda Given of Joie de Vivre, regularly give detailed feedback on what we do. ("Don't change a good thing" is Linda's favorite line.)

 David Williams is a master cabinetmaker in the old school and an expert on aspects of American antique furniture.
-Mark and David choose photos and quotes for the Quote UnQuote line.
+David helps choose photos and quotes for the Quote UnQuote line.